CamJ43737/TropicalTUtigers.github.io/README.md

 Introductory code to introduce the player to their guide and to get the user familiarized with the objective
                 -define the variable "Turt".
-Sets the movement the movement using "run parrallel" so speech is printedst the same time.
+Sets the movement the movement using "run parrallel" so speech of "Turt" is printed at the same time.
 ![image](https://user-images.githubusercontent.com/93938227/218312285-a0534f58-4d44-45a9-b3e3-56195551d8c0.png)

 Rides whale function to get user to the island